06 September 2021

 It’s important to note that “businesses” don’t sell or buy as such (a business is a purely artificial legal entity);

-Whereas a consumer purchase is mostly relatively simple (a decision is sometimes made on the spur of the moment), business to business sales tend to be complex often taking months and even years to make a decision.
+Whereas a consumer purchase is mostly relatively simple (a decision is sometimes made on the spur of the moment), B2B sales tend to be complex often taking months and (for example, Defence Department procuring a warship) even years to make a decision.
 The buying organisation often writes a detailed specification for the product or service and approaches multiple vendors (business to business suppliers) and requests a proposal (known as an RFP).
-The buying organisation will carefully evaluate each vendor’s proposal before selecting the successful supplier.
+The buying organisation will carefully evaluate each vendor’s proposal before selecting a successful supplier.

 The value of the transaction (price for the product or service) tends to be large; sometimes millions of dollars.
-In business there are still minor purchases (buying office stationary for example) but for simplicity we will confine our discussion here to big ticket items.
+In business, there are still minor purchases (buying office stationery for example) but for simplicity, we will confine our discussion here to big-ticket items.